bantikyan/icheck-material/README.md

 ## License

-icheck-bootstrap released under the [MIT license](https://github.com/bantikyan/icheck-bootstrap/blob/master/LICENSE).
+icheck-material released under the [MIT license](https://github.com/bantikyan/icheck-material/blob/master/LICENSE).
 Feel free to use it in personal and commercial projects.